Wild-Drives/wild-drives-website/blog/season-one-review.md

 * To build the reputation for Wild Drives as a trustworthy premium brand
 * To learn the ropes of the business
-* learn how to provide a fantastic holiday experience
+* Learn how to provide a fantastic holiday experience

-I was never aiming for a financially lucrative business in Season One, and my rationale was in order to get to this I need to prove the concept to people and show that electric camper vans are not only feasible but enjoyable and more desirable than diesel.
+I was never aiming for a financially lucrative business in Season One.
+My rationale was in order to get to this I need to prove the concept to people.
+I had to show customers that electric campervans are not only feasible but enjoyable and desirable.

-## Bookings
+{% endblogSection %}

+{% blogSection "Analysing bookings" %}

 There are a few caveats to the numbers for this first year.
 There was a lot of pent-up demand to go abroad after years of being stuck at home, so camping holidays were slower than they have been in previous years.

 I also launched very late in the year.
 I bought the van in January, the conversion was complete my mid-May.
 Before I could get it listed on Quirky Campers, I had to get the gas safe certificate, a weighbridge reading, and a professional photoshoot.

-It was live to book by the start of June, and the first booking started on June 29th.
+It was live to book by the start of June, and the first booking started on **June 29th.**

-That's five months of the year where people didn't even know Eve existed!
-I'm predicting that with a much bigger head start I'll get a lot more bookings next year.
+For five months of the year people didn't even know Eve existed!
+I'm predicting that with a much bigger headstart I'll get a many more bookings next year.

-I also undersold Eve in her first year.
+I feel like I undersold Eve in her first year.
 I didn't have any reviews or any brand recognition so I priced her quite competitively against the diesel vans.
 I gave discounts to early newsletter sign-ups.
 I also had a slight panic in July where most of August was empty and ran a short sale paired with some ads on social media.
 It was super-effective at getting bookings but those booked were below the value of the van.

 I've upped my rate for next year and I'm going to hold my nerve and not reduce it unless it really gets desperate.

-## Digging down into the costs
+{% endblogSection %}

+{% blogSection "Analysing the costs" %}

 ### The van: £48,000